 - Strategy

-The English section of the NABARD Grade A exam consists of 30 questions which are of 1 mark each.
-Here is the list of topics that you must prepare to score well in the English paper.
+The English section of the NABARD Grade A exam consists of 30 questions, each carrying 1 mark.
+Here is the list of topics that you must prepare to score well in the English section.

 - Reading Comprehension